 - You have more to do during the holidays, and being too busy may limit your focus on your recovery.

 - Holidays bring people into your life who may cause frustrations.

 - Past trauma from holiday experiences may pressure you.

 - Past experiences from holidays may tempt you to use them again.

 Are you facing this type of stress in your life?
-The holiday stress you feel can be powerful, but it should not limit your overall health and wellbeing if you get the support you need.
+The holiday stress you feel can be powerful, but it should not limit your overall health and well-being if you get the support you need.
 Our Compass Detox team is ready to help you enjoy the holidays with our comprehensive care for addiction.

 How Holidays Effect Addiction Really Depends on You